ShanglunLi/OUSSM1d/README.md

 # OUSSM1d

-The **OUSSM1d** package implements the framework described in **"State Space Modeling of the Ornstein-Uhlenbeck Process with Measurement Error: An Application to Microbiome Data"** by Shanglun Li, Toby Kenney, and Hong Gu.
+The **OUSSM1d** package implements the framework described in **"State Space Modeling of the Ornstein-Uhlenbeck Process with Measurement Error: An Application to Microbiome Data"** and **"On the Optimal Sampling Scheme for Ornstein-Uhlenbeck State-Space Models"** by Shanglun Li, Toby Kenney, and Hong Gu.

 It provides a likelihood-based framework grounded in Ornstein-Uhlenbeck (OU) state-space modeling to analyze longitudinal data, with a specific focus on microbiome log-ratio transformed abundances.
+Additionally, it provides tools to generate OUSSM trajectories under various sampling schemes (e.g., with and without repeated measurements) to validate the relationship between sampling intervals and estimation accuracy.

 ## Key Features